Web Database Project

 - Your PPT presentation.

-- A short report, listing the points listed above, with a short explanation of how you have included each one.
+- A short report, listing the points listed above, with a short explanation of how and where you have included each component.